I love playing board games and want to have the best board game accessories and upgrades for them all!

 Scrabble 3D was the first board game I ever saw use a board game overlay.
 Since then, board game overlays are being custom made for other games too.
 Especially for games with tiles.

 Azul is a perfect example of a board game which benefits from an overlay.
 Whenever someone bumps the table or is slightly clumsy in placing their tile, it doesn’t knock the tiles everywhere.
+It’s also very satisfying to slot a tile into an insert position!

 You can buy a custom made overlay for Azul on Etsy.